opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~
  |Backlit|

-Creates a backlit effect, using the Light node content as a light source affecting the Source node content.
-The light node content can be also faded to a Color defined by Red, Green and Blue values, according to the set Intensity.
+Creates a backlit effect, using the Light node content as a light source affecting the Source node content by the set Intensity.
+The light node content can be also faded to a Color defined by Red, Green and Blue values, according to the set Fade.

 .. _body_highlight: